aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/20-create-project/100-cdk-init.md

 ## cdk init

-We will use `cdk init` to create a new TypeScript CDK project:
+We will use `cdk init` to create a new C# CDK project:

 ```
 cdk init sample-app --language csharp